hankshyu/RISC-V_MAC/docs/README.md

 ### 3.3 End Around Carry (EAC) Adders

+In an ordinary Multiply and add dataflow.
+The product should form before the add operation take place.
+However, the addend is added with the partial products comming out of the multiplier directly in our design.
+Such dataflow may cause a propagate of any carry outs that ought to be ignored, contaminating the final result.
+In other words, we should figure out whether there was a carry out of the sign extension prior to the last carry save adder.
+If the carry out is detected, no adjustment has to be made.
+On the other hand, if no carry out is detected, we must invert the result driving to the EAC Adders.

-Floating points are represented as sign and magnitude format in IEEE-754.
-As a consequence, the adder is only responsible of calculating the absolute value of the sum.
-Regrettably, it is very difficult to determine in advance which operand is bigger in the MAC dataflow.
+Floating points are represented as sign and magnitude format in IEEE-754, in consequence, the adder is only responsible of calculating the absolute value of the sum.
+However, it is very difficult to determine in advance which operand is bigger in the MAC dataflow.
 Even if we know which operand is the greater , we have to design a complementer on both the input from the Carry Save adder.
-Thus we need an adder that always output the magnitude of the result by coditionally complement one operand.
-This type of adder is called an "end round carry" adder.
+We need an adder that always output the magnitude of the result by coditionally complement one operand.
+This type of adder is called an "End Around carry" adder.

 The mathematical model is presented in [9].
 The logic is essentially driving the carry out of (P-B) into another adder's carry in.
 Such function could be implemented by two carry chains, using two adders calculating (P - B) and (B - P) respectively with a multiplexer selecting the answer of the two.
 [9] also mentioned another impelmentation similar to a cary lookahead adder, which is smaller in size but harder to implement.

-**suppresion of sign extension**

 ### 3.4 Leading One Detector